Adopt Super Corals

 You will receive a digital version of your adoption card so you can always have it with you and share it on social media.

 You will receive a high-quality printed version of your card, to have a reef brought to you home!

 News about your coral

-    You’ll receive monthly updates about the growth and the monitoring of the super coral you adopted.
+You’ll receive updates about the life and growth of your super coral.

 You will have access to exclusive and educative content: chat, lives, videos and a lot more.